What is the main source of law authorising this entity form?

 It may form an Executive Commission with some of the members of the Board of Directors to carry out the ordinary course of business (if allowed by the bylaws).
 The Executive Commission members have responsibilities as directors.

 Furthermore, the Board of Directors may appoint special or general managers (who may not be directors or shareholders) delegating to them the executive management of the SA.
-These managers are responsible before the SA and third parties to the same extent as Directors are.
+These managers are responsible to the SA and act on behalf of the SA with third parties to the same extent as Directors.
 Directors, in turn, maintain their responsibilities as such.

 How are the members of the executive body appointed, dismissed and replaced?

-Dismissal and replacement of members of the Board of Directors is also decided by the Shareholders´ Meeting.
+Dismissal and replacement of members of the Board of Directors is also decided by the shareholders at the Shareholders’ Meeting.

 Any changes in the appointments to the Board of Directors must be registered with the Public Registry.